 GS CurveTools is a plug-in focused on creating Hair Cards, Tubes, Pipes, Braids and other similar tasks involving nurbs curves.

 This tutorial covers only the basics of this plugin, however, it is more than enough to start using it correctly and discover other features on your own.
-For more in-depth information, refer to the User Manual.
+For more in-depth information, refer to the Online Documentation.

 GS CurveTools UI consists of three Shelf Buttons and a dockable menu that holds all the functional buttons as well as Options, Help and About menus.

 CT UI - will open and close the main menu

 CT Reset - will reset the menu to its default state